lkesteloot/unsong/unsong.md

 My father bought for two silver coins<br/>
 A little goat, a little goat

-Then came that dog that bit the cat…
+Then came that dog that bit the cat...
 </blockquote>
 And so on.
 A stick hits the dog, a fire burns the stick, water quenches the fire, an ox drinks the water, a butcher slaughters the ox, the Angel of Death takes the butcher, and finally God destroys the Angel of Death.
 Throughout all of these verses, it is emphasized that it is indeed a little goat, and the father did indeed buy it for two silver coins.